johnathancall/startup/README.md

 Included calls to store and retrieve credentials in MongoDB

 Removed the ability to access the "Websites" and "About" subdomains without logging in first.

+## Websocket Deliverable

+Removed status functionality.

+Utilized communication over websockets to display the most recently added website to all users.